Elyssa E

 Socioeconomic Status and Academic Success in Rural America

-What are the implications of socioeconomic status upon the academic success of rural Americans?
+How does socioeconomic status influence the academic success of rural Americans?
 Dig into recent debates, surveys, and studies, to develop a thorough argumentative response to the political controversy of education in rural America.